botify-hq/developers-docs/api_docs/markdowns/api/analysis/features/features.md

 ## List enabled features

-To list enabled features, you need to request the [[analysis summary;analysis]].
+To list enabled features, you need to request the [[analysis summary;analysis-get-summary]].
 The response contains the list of enabled features with their configuration.

 If a feature is enabled, the feature property is present and not equal to `null`.
 For most of features, additional data (like **configuration or prefetch results**) is available in feature value.
 For more details, please refer to the related documentation section.